 Evaluation of HKPR Opioid Strategy

-We have an agreement with Haliburton, Kawartha, Pine Ridge District Health Unit to evaluate their developing Opioid Strategy.
-This work is underway.
+SDEI was contracted by Haliburton, Kawartha, Pine Ridge District Health Unit to evaluate their Opioid Strategy.

 - The Public Health Agency of Canada has provided a Health System Impact Fellowship placement for a PhD student.
 This creates the basis for a broad collaboration with PHAC on strategy design and evaluation, starting with the emerging tuberculosis eradication strategy.

 - A substantial proposal has been submitted to CIHR to conduct research on the impact of health strategy design on achieving strategy outcomes.